Infineon/mtb-example-threadx-cyw5591x-low-power/README.md

         - This option allows you to initialize the WLAN CR4 core, the wifi host driver (WHD) and wifi connection manager.
     * Press **'2'** to connect to an AP, Enter AP SSID and password when prompted.
         - This option allows you to connect to an access point.
 Once selected it will prompt you for the AP's SSID and password.

+        ``````
+        Note: Make sure the terminal being used has New Line Transmit set to CR and not CR+LF as it is used identify the end of user input.
+        ``````

     * Press **'3'** to start iperf session
         - This option start's an iperf server.
 This should only be used to simulate data traffic as it is not optimized to provide best throughput.
+Start a client on a different machine and connect to the server. `Note: This iperf utility is based on iperf2, Please use the same on the client`
     * Press **'4'** to initialize Bluetooth&reg;.
          - This will initialize the Bluetooth&reg; stack.
 Note: Bluetooth Initialization should be done before Wi-Fi initialization.
 If you plan to use both, please follow the recommended order Bluetooth&reg; Init -> Wi-FI Init.
     * Press **'5'** to start Bluetooth&reg; LE advertisements